-The misuse of and addiction to opioids constitute an unprecedent crisis in the US with devasting consequences affecting public health as well as social and economic welfare.
-In this context, there is an urgent need to prevent patients suffering from pain against opioids side effects and to help those using opioid medications chronically to quit opioids.
-A new treatment preventing tolerance and facilitating detoxification will have a tremendous effect and help overcome the current opioid crisis.
+In this context, there is an urgent need to prevent patients from chronification of post-operative pain.
+A new treatment preventing pain chronification and hyperalgesia will have a tremendous effect and help overcome the current opioid crisis.

 Domain’s NPFFR antagonist program, originating from the university of Strasbourg in France, is currently in lead optimization phase.
-Animal proof-of-concept studies as well as evaluations through the Addiction Treatment Discovery Program at the National Institute for Drug Abuse (ATDP-NIDA) have shown that NPFFR antagonist holds strong potential to become a disease-modifying treatment to combat opioid crisis.
+Animal proof-of-concept studies as well as evaluations through the Addiction Treatment Discovery Program at the National Institute for Drug Abuse (ATDP-NIDA) have shown that NPFFR antagonist holds strong potential to become a disease-modifying treatment to combat opioid crisis and pain chronification.